Cover image

 In the job description there is sometimes a bunch of links about the culture of the company, as well as the values.
 Usually, this is something the company's recruitment department thinks could be important for a candidate to follow before they mash the "Apply" button.

-Don't think for too long, don't fall a victim of the paralysis by analysis.
-However, take your time and read it carefully, and then find answers to the following questions:
+I don't think for too long, don't fall a victim of the paralysis by analysis.
+However, I take time and read it carefully, and then find answers to the following questions:

 # Give company's products a try